For travelers living with a rheumatic disease, it’s best to plan and prepare, especially during the holiday season. Here are some things to consider:

 - It is usually worthwhile to carry a full dose of a simple, common antibiotic, with instructions from your doctor about circumstances in which it will be wise to take it.

 - If you fall ill, especially in the first several weeks after your return, tell your doctor everywhere you have been.
 Some illnesses, like Lyme disease and Rocky Mountain spotted fever, occur in specific places at specific times of the year.
-Others occur in outbreaks, like dengue and Chikungunya fever, recently in the Caribbean.
+Others occur in outbreaks, like dengue, Chikungunya fever, and Zika virus, recently in the Caribbean.
 All of these are carried by mosquitos.
 Please use insect repellents, wear long sleeves and pants, and try to avoid bites as much as possible when in these areas.

 - A special case, Montezuma’s revenge (travelers’ diarrhea)

 Unfortunately, diarrhea and travel are companions.
 To protect yourself, wash your hands frequently, especially after handling money, and, of course, be careful what you eat.
 If you get diarrhea, be sure to stay well hydrated, including taking enough salt.
 If you don’t have fever and don’t see blood, it will probably subside in a day or two.
 Usually something simple, such as Pepto-Bismol or Lomotil, will help- check with your doctor before you leave to see if you can take these.
 In most cases an antibiotic is not necessary; if you do take one, Cipro or Levaquin are most often used.

 If you do have fever, see blood, or faint, you should contact a doctor.